-The Energy Systems Program considers how different energy technologies interact with one another and society.
-The program includes the technical and economic analysis of energy networks, wholesale and retail energy markets, and energy system planning.
+The Energy Systems Program considers how different energy technologies interact with one another, society and the environment.
+The program includes the technical, economic and environmental analysis of energy networks, wholesale and retail energy markets and energy system planning.

 Hydrogen and Clean Fuels